monarch-orm/monarch/README.md

 #### Collection validation

-`schema.validation()` defines validation settings for the schema.
+`schema.validation()` enables collection-level document validation using a JSON Schema generated from your Monarch schema.
+It is not enabled by default.
 Validation can also be set on the database, where it acts as a default for all schemas.

 ```ts
 const userSchema = createSchema("users", {